-West Point Says 1 Cadet Died, 22 People Injured In Road Accident
+West Point Says 1 Cadet Killed, 22 Other People Injured In Road Accident

 Local and state agencies responded to the emergency, the academy said.

-"The injured have been transported to local hospitals," West Point announced.
-"Details of the incident are under investigation."
+President Trump responded to the accident in a tweet sent from Europe, where he's been commemorating the 75th anniversary of D-Day.

+"We mourn the loss of life and pray for the injured," Trump said.
+"God Bless them ALL!"

-In a statement about the incident, Gov. Andrew Cuomo said, "My heart breaks for all those involved in the tragic training accident at West Point this morning."
+In a statement about the incident, New York Gov. Andrew Cuomo said, "My heart breaks for all those involved in the tragic training accident at West Point this morning."

 Cuomo added that he has directed the state's emergency management office to offer any help needed by the academy and agencies involved in the response.